japila-books/spark-sql-internals/docs/spark-sql-BaseRelation.md

 `sizeInBytes` is the estimated size of a relation (used in query planning).

-NOTE: `sizeInBytes` defaults to link:spark-sql-properties.adoc#spark.sql.defaultSizeInBytes[spark.sql.defaultSizeInBytes] internal property (i.e. infinite).
+NOTE: `sizeInBytes` defaults to spark-sql-properties.md#spark.sql.defaultSizeInBytes[spark.sql.defaultSizeInBytes] internal property (i.e. infinite).

-NOTE: `sizeInBytes` is used exclusively when `LogicalRelation` is requested to link:spark-sql-LogicalPlan-LogicalRelation.adoc#computeStats[computeStats] (and they are not available in link:spark-sql-LogicalPlan-LogicalRelation.adoc#catalogTable[CatalogTable]).
+NOTE: `sizeInBytes` is used exclusively when `LogicalRelation` is requested to spark-sql-LogicalPlan-LogicalRelation.md#computeStats[computeStats] (and they are not available in spark-sql-LogicalPlan-LogicalRelation.md#catalogTable[CatalogTable]).